reheat chicken pot pie

 Conclusion

-Unfortunately, the only method that really works for reheating chicken pot pie leftovers is the oven.
+Unfortunately, the only methods that really work for reheating chicken pot pie leftovers are the air fryer and the oven.
 That is if you want a beautiful creamy heated inside and a fine crispy crust on the outside.

-Altogether it will take you about 40 minutes to reheat the dish, but you will surely get the tastiest possible result.
+With an oven, altogether it will take you about 40 minutes to reheat the dish, but you will surely get the tastiest possible result.
+Using an air fryer will cut that time significantly.
 Don’t forget to check these delicious sides for chicken pot pie that you can try.

 See more: How To Reheat Cornbread